dbkblk/rand_website/pages/features/index.md

 <center><img src="{{ site.url }}/images/feat_newai.jpg"></center>
 <center>A rude AI war between aztecs and incas</center>
 **Smarter AI**
-: A lot of work has been put on artificial intelligence by the Civilization 4 community.
-Thanks to this, the AI benefits from bugfixes, enhanced ability to perform coordinated actions, to take economic decisions and will play better to the victory !
+: A lot of work has been put on artificial intelligence by the _Civilization IV_ community.
+Thanks to this, the AI benefits from bugfixes, enhanced ability to perform coordinated actions, to take economic decisions and will play better for the victory !

 <br>
 **New AI memory**